DaneWeber/presentations/AgileCoachingApproach/AgileCoachingApproach.md

 </div>

-Arrhythmia can be treated with a pacemaker, ICD, medication, or catheter ablation
+Arrhythmia can be treated with a pacemaker, ICD, medication, or catheter ablation.

 <div style="display: grid;